 Emergency response often falls into distinct categories that naturally designate a situational lead based on the circumstances.
 For example, the fire department will typically take the lead when responding to a house fire, the police force generally is placed in command during an assault, and overdoses or mental health emergency responses are often led by the paramedics.But mass shootings are different.

-These situations move at rapid speed, often have multiple casualties, and have strong effects on public safety.
+These situations move at rapid speed, they can often have multiple casualties, and have strong effects on public safety.
 Active shooter and mass casualty incidents require a true, unified response from all agencies participating.

 The Importance of Increased Collaboration